 Based on the revolutionary mini-CT platform, Soterix Medical introduces the first transcutaneous auricular vagus nerve stimulator (taVNS) specially developed for clinical (human) brain stimulation research.
 The system provides the necessary pulse parameter settings (frequency, train duration, inter-train interval, session duration) that allow testing commonly used protocols.
 With option to unlock device in as many as three different ways (code-based , time-based, ElectraRx web-based), the system provides researchers with flexibility to plan taVNS trials as they wish.

-The Soterix Medical taVNS ear stimulation electrode is the first and only electrode optimized specifically for rigorous human trials.
-It is simple, easy-to-use, and ensures reliable stimulation.
-The optimal spring mechanism has been tested to ensure a comfortable and robust fit whether targeting the auditory canal (tragus), the cymba concha or any other desired electrode site.
+The Soterix Medical EASY-Clip electrode is designed for ease-of-use and flexible application.
+The optimal spring mechanism has been validated to ensure a comfortable and robust contact whether targeting the auditory canal (tragus) or the ear lobe for SHAM stimulation.